 3 Green Hearts

 Tracy Anderson and wellness BFF Gwyneth Paltrow’s healthy, organic on-the-go meals are sold out of Anderson’s Hamptons studios (the other one is in East Hampton).
-Think fish tacos, kale ravioli, quinoa salsa, and cold-pressed juices.
+Among the offerings are fish tacos, kale ravioli, quinoa salsa, and cold-pressed juices.

 Tracy Anderson Studios, 903 Montauk Hwy., Water Mill, NY 11976, 212-965-1408, tracyanderson.com